Ron Brierley: Political activities

-Child sex abuse conviction
+Child abuse material conviction

-In December 2019, Brierley was stopped and detained at Sydney International Airport following an anonymous tip-off, and he was arrested after a search of his carry-on luggage had police officers discover a large quantity of child abuse material.
+In December 2019, Brierley was stopped and detained at Sydney International Airport following an anonymous tip-off, and he was arrested after a search of his carry-on luggage had police officers discover a large quantity of child abuse material- more than 11,000 images and a number of videos featuring girls as young as four years old.
+Subsequent searches of his home located 35,030 more child sex abuse images.

 On 1 April 2021, Brierley pleaded guilty to three counts of possessing child abuse material.
 The same day, the Prime Minister of New Zealand, Jacinda Ardern, announced that she had started moves to strip Brierley of his knighthood.
+Brierley chose to forfeit his knighthood, and it was announced on 14 May 2021 that Queen Elizabeth II had accepted his resignation and directed that the knighthood be annulled.

-Brierley forfeited his knighthood within three days of the announcement.
-On 14 October 2021, Brierley was sentenced to 14 months jail with a 7 month non-parole period.
-However, the New South Wales Court of Criminal Appeal allowed Brierley's legal team to challenge the term on 1 February 2022.
-The court was told that Brierley's health was deteriorating, and he was re-sentenced to 10 months jail with a 4 month non-parole period.
+On 14 October 2021, Brierley was sentenced to 14 months jail with a 7-month non-parole period.
+However, the New South Wales Court of Criminal Appeal allowed Brierley's legal team to challenge the term on 1 February 2022, on the basis of a claim that he had a "fear" of falling in the showers.
+The court was told that Brierley's health was deteriorating, and he was re-sentenced to 10 months jail with a 4-month non-parole period.
 Brierley was subsequently released from jail on 13 February 2022.

 Brierley has Australian citizenship, so is unlikely to be deported to New Zealand after serving his sentence.
-If he was not, however, recent proposed changes by the current Morrison led government to reduce the visa cancellation criteria down to 12 months imprisonment (from 24 months) could still have seen him forcibly removed from Australia in the months ahead, and deported back to New Zealand.
+If he was not, however, recent proposed changes by the then Morrison government to reduce the visa cancellation criterion to 12 months imprisonment (from 24 months) could still have seen him forcibly removed from Australia in the months ahead, and deported to New Zealand.

+Brierley was given a sentence of fourteen months with a minimum of seven months of incarceration.
+He had an operation to remove cancerous skin lesions shortly before commitment to the penitentiary.
+Due to inadequate medical facilities his incarceration time was reduced to four months and he began parole early.

+In March 2025 he faced three new charges of possessing child abuse material.
+He was arrested and appeared in the Waverley Local Court in Sydney on the same day, where he was bailed to his home address.